elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources.md

 subject: History of the World
 file_name: what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources.md
 url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources
-score: 8.5
+score: -1.0
 related_article1:
-    id: 160379
+    id: 159886
     title: >-
-        How did Xenophon, Plato, and Aristotle describe the Celts in their accounts?
+        What were the typical clothing and dining habits in Celtic daily life?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
+    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
 related_article2:
-    id: 159901
+    id: 159857
     title: >-
-        What were the distinctive physical and behavioral traits of the Celts?
+        What are the distinctive pottery styles associated with the Beaker People and Corded Ware People?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
+    url: /learn/history-of-the-world/questions/what-are-the-distinctive-pottery-styles-associated-with-the-beaker-people-and-corded-ware-people
 related_article3:
-    id: 159925
+    id: 159892
     title: >-
-        What were the geographic locations of major Celtic tribes and their natural resources?
+        How did the Celts interact with Romans in notable conflicts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources
+    url: /learn/history-of-the-world/questions/how-did-the-celts-interact-with-romans-in-notable-conflicts
 related_article4:
-    id: 160380
+    id: 159873
     title: >-
-        What role did Hecataeus of Miletus and Posidonius play in early ethnography of the Celts?
+        How have Celtic languages influenced modern European languages?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts
+    url: /learn/history-of-the-world/questions/how-have-celtic-languages-influenced-modern-european-languages
 related_article5:
-    id: 159903
+    id: 159871
     title: >-
-        What are the key linguistic influences of Proto-Indo-Europeans on modern European languages?
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-linguistic-influences-of-protoindoeuropeans-on-modern-european-languages
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 ---

 &nbsp;